 It’s easy to encounter an issue in your community and tell yourself that someone else will fix it.
-While that passive bubble of inaction is present in every individual, it is necessary that you break free of it and take action to see change.
+This behavior stems from the socio-psychological phenomenon, also known as “Diffusion of Responsibility.”

 Do you have an issue in your mind that you want to resolve?

 This article takes you through the steps to get started with your grassroots advocacy campaign.